vishandi/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
 The first person in the list should have a non-empty.
 (To add an event to the first person's schedule if empty, use this command `addEvent 1 ed/CS2103T Tutorial da/2022-12-28 ti/10:00 du/3H30M r/W`)

     2. Test case: `deleteEvent 1 1` <br>
-       Expected: The first person's schedule will be displayed in the right panel.
+       Expected: The first person's schedule will be displayed in the schedule panel.
 The first event in the person's schedule will be deleted.
 The name of the person whose event deleted and the index of the event are shown in the status message.

     3. Test case: `deleteEvent 1 0` <br>
        Expected: No change in the GUI.
 Error detail is shown in the status message.